 Log onto your bank website and search for Police Infringement Bureau or Safety Infringements.

-Alternatively make a one-off payment using these account details:
+Alternatively make a one-off payment using these account details (New Zealand bank accounts only):

 Account Name: Police Infringement Bureau